 The current meta-analytic review will exclusively focus on self-insight indices of self-enhancement because of the advantages outlined above, as well as practical issues related to the availability of primary studies that measure narcissism.
 In addition, self-enhancement as measured by social comparison has the undesirable property of lacking “a reality criterion against which the validity of the self-description can be evaluated” (Kurt & Paulhus, 2008, p.
 840).
 In other words, social comparison measures could be particularly problematic when studying narcissists’ tendency to self-enhance, because it is possible that narcissists really are better than average (if a narcissist actually is better than average, then it would not be considered self-enhancement for that individual to perceive himself or herself more positively than he or she perceives the average person).
 For example, a recent meta-analysis established that narcissism is linked to physical attractiveness, (r = .15, k = 18, N = 1,039; Holtzman & Strube, 2010), so, assuming a normal distribution for physical attractiveness scores, it is potentially more likely that a narcissist is of slightly above average attractiveness.
-At the same time, the relationship between narcissism and attractiveness is relatively small, and the bulk of existing evidence suggests that narcissism is not strongly correlated with other positive criteria such as course grades (r = -.04, Farwell & Wohlwend-Lloyd, 1998), intelligence (r = .11, Gabriel et al., 1994), task performance in a group discussion exercise [r = 12 (staff ratings), r = .04 (peer ratings), John & Robins, 1994], leadership effectiveness [r = .02, k = 32, N = 5,593; Grijalva et al., 2015a), or creativity [r = .08 (fluency) and r = .06 (flexibility); Goncalo et al., 2010].
+At the same time, the relationship between narcissism and attractiveness is relatively small, and the bulk of existing evidence suggests that narcissism is not strongly correlated with other positive criteria such as course grades (r = -.04, Farwell & Wohlwend-Lloyd, 1998), intelligence (r = .11, Gabriel et al., 1994), task performance in a group discussion exercise [r = .12 (staff ratings), r = .04 (peer ratings), John & Robins, 1994], leadership effectiveness [r = .02, k = 32, N = 5,593; Grijalva et al., 2015a], or creativity [r = .08 (fluency) and r = .06 (flexibility); Goncalo et al., 2010].
 To avoid the pitfalls associated with not having a measure of reality against which to compare self-reports, in the current paper we consider external criteria (i.e., observer-reports and objective measures) to be essential—particularly when examining narcissism—because these external criteria constitute an “explicit standard” against which to establish the magnitude and direction of self-enhancement (Robins & Beer, 2001, p.
 340).

 Past Research on Narcissism and Self-Enhancement